FYSETC/FYSETC-SPIDER/README.md

 `default_envs = FYSETC_S6_8000` (For new bootloader,boot address is `0x8000`, see below)

-**Note: The bootloader boot address have been change to `0x08008000` since 2021/06/23, you can check bootloader details [here](https://github.com/FYSETC/FYSETC-S6/tree/main/bootloader), and you can check the Marlin PR [here](https://github.com/MarlinFirmware/Marlin/pull/22207).**
+**Note: The bootloader boot address have been change to `0x08008000` since 2021/06/23, you can check bootloader details [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader), and you can check the Marlin PR [here](https://github.com/MarlinFirmware/Marlin/pull/22207).**

 ### 4.1.3 Compile the firmware